shashank7991/GBCE/README.md

   - _Calculate Stock Price based on trades recorded in past 15 minutes_: `Stock.price`
 - _Calculate the GBCE All Share Index using the geometric mean of prices for all stocks_: `GBCE.all_share_index`.

-Type hints are present in all relevant signatures and basic documentation is included in the code itself.
+Basic documentation is included in the code.

 ## Tests

 A moderately extensive suite of tests is included in `tests/`.
-Run them by executing the following command:
+Run them by executing the following commands:
  ````
 $ git clone https://github.com/aadroher/super_simple_stocks
 $ cd super_simple_stocks/